 According to Investopedia, “Personal finance defines all financial decisions and activities of a person or household, including budgeting, insurance, mortgage planning, savings and retirement planning.
-Understanding these terms can help you better control your funds and prepare for future financial success. personal finance is a term that covers the management of your money, as well as saving and investing.
-Covers budgeting, banking, insurance, mortgages, investments, retirement planning, and tax and estate planning.
+Understanding these terms can help you better control your funds and prepare for future financial success.
+Personal finance is a term that covers the management of your money, as well as saving and investing.
+It encompasses budgeting, banking, insurance, mortgages, investments, retirement planning, and tax and estate planning.

 A precise definition of personal finance will cover all aspects of managing your own money.
 This includes different strategies and levels of risk for different stages of life and different investment amounts.
 A personal finance education program should be data-driven to focus on the most effective investment methods for the target audience.The term often refers to the entire industry that provides financial services to individuals and households and advises them on financial and investment opportunities.
 A general definition of personal finance is “managing your own money throughout your life.”
 Personal finance includes how to weigh all the considerations that arise when making decisions about your money.